bforbiggy/DonetBot/README.md

 # Donet Bot

-My personal bot for adding whatever features I feel like I actually want and need and can code and don't need a bot for and will use.
+My personal bot for adding features I feel like I
+A) actually want
+B) need
+C) can code
+D) don't want to add a bot for
+E) will use.

 ## Environment setup (.env)